GJNilsen/YPDrawSignatureView/README.md

 ## Support and Issues

-GitHub Issues are for filing bug reports and feature requests only.
-Use [StackOverflow](http://stackoverflow.com/search?q=YPDrawSignatureView) for support related questions and help.
+GitHub Issues are for filing **bug reports** and **feature requests** only.
+Get support from the community over at [StackOverflow](http://stackoverflow.com/search?q=YPDrawSignatureView), or contact the author directly for paid support.

 ## Original Author